jhill1/SEPwC/source/Python_arguments.inc.rst

 -------------------------------

 .. index::
-   pair: Arguments; Command Line Arguments; Python
+   pair: command line arguments; python

 The simplest user-facing scripts/software use the Command Line Interface (CLI) to interact with a user.
 The CLI allows the user to pass options to a script as they execute.
 We have already used these elsewhere